HsHs-dev/MIT-Software-Construction-6.031/README.md

 2. Easy to understand
 3. Ready for change

+## Course Process

+More on the course learning process, pros and cons about the course material, hardships and more can be found on my blog [CS2Day](https://hshs-dev.github.io/cs2day/)

 ## Notes

 I have made good, compacted notes of each reading, breaking some concepts in my own words and summarizing some points.
 You can find the notes [here](https://github.com/HsHs-dev/MIT-Software-Construction-6.031/blob/main/NOTES.md).